HL7/fhir-shorthand/input/pagecontent/reference.md

 * x2 = x1 and y2 > y1 OR
 * x2 = x1 and y2 = y1 and z2 > z1

-Like other HL7 FHIR Implementation Guides, the numbering of releases does not entirely follow the [semantic versioning convention](https://semver.org).
+Like other HL7 FHIR IGs, the numbering of releases does not entirely follow the [semantic versioning convention](https://semver.org).
 Consistent with semantic versioning, an increment of z indicates a patch release containing minor updates and bug fixes, while maintaining backwards compatibility with the previous version.
 Increments in y indicates new or modified features, and potentially, non-backward-compatible changes (i.e., a minor or major release in semantic versioning).
 By HL7 convention, the major version number x typically does not increment until the release of a new balloted version.

+#### Dependency on FHIR Version

+FSH is not explicitly FHIR-version dependent, but implementations may be limited to certain versions of FHIR.
+FSH has been designed around FHIR R4 and compatibility to previous FHIR versions of FHIR has not been evaluated.
+FSH is future-proof in the sense that it depends primarily on normative parts of the FHIR specification (in particular, StructureDefinition).
+It is conceivable that future changes in FHIR could impact the FSH language specification, particularly the introduction of new FHIR data types and features.

+#### Projects and Files

+Content in one FSH project can be contained in one or more FSH files with **.fsh** extension.
+How content is divided among files is not meaningful in FSH, and all content can be considered pooled together for the purposes of FSH.
+It is up to implementations to define which **.fsh** files should be included in a given FSH project.

+#### Order of Items in Files

+The items defined by FSH are: Aliases, Profiles, Extensions, Instances, Value Sets, Code Systems, Mappings, Rule Sets, and Invariants.
+Items can appear in any order within **.fsh** files, and can be moved around within a file (or to other **.fsh** files) without affecting the interpretation of the content.

 #### Formal Grammar

-[FSH has a formal grammar](#formal-grammar) defined in [ANTLR4](https://www.antlr.org/).
+[FSH has a formal grammar](#appendix-formal-grammar) defined in [ANTLR4](https://www.antlr.org/).
 If there is discrepancy between the grammar and the FSH language description, the language description is considered correct until the discrepancy is clarified and addressed.
 The grammar is looser than the language since many things such as data type agreement are not enforced in the grammar.

 #### Reserved Words